fabaff/shop/docs/webdesign.rst

 General
 -------
 The used company and all data are notional.
-There is no exisiting connection to any existing company mit the same or similar name.
+There is no exisiting connection to any existing company with the same or similar name.

 Company name
 ^^^^^^^^^^^^